By Echo Wang and Anirban Sen

 Klaviyo is the latest company to seek to raise its IPO price range.
 Grocery delivery app Instacart, which is also going public next week, raised its IPO price range on Friday to target a fully-diluted valuation of up to $10 billion.

 A rally in the shares of Arm Holdings Plc this week has lifted market spirits.
 The chip designer floated on Nasdaq on Thursday at a $54.5 billion valuation and is now worth $65 billion, on a fully diluted basis.

 Grocery delivery app Instacart, which is also going public next week, raised its IPO price range on Friday to seek a fully-diluted valuation of up to $10 billion.

 Klaviyo has already lined up major asset managers as investors in its IPO.
 BlackRock Inc and AllianceBernstein LP have indicated an interest in buying up to $100 million worth of shares each, according to a regulatory filing.

 Klaviyo, founded in 2012 by software engineers Andrew Bialecki and Ed Hallen, helps store and analyze data for e-commerce brands that enables them to send out personalized marketing emails and messages to potential customers.

-Klaviyo counts over 130,000 businesses in more than 80 countries as its customers.
+Klaviyo counts over 100,000 businesses in more than 80 countries as customers.

-(Reporting by Echo Wang and Anirban Sen in New York; editing by Timothy Gardner)
+(Reporting by Echo Wang and Anirban Sen in New York; editing by Diane Craft)